 The Programme is a cooperative, it is run by its members and any researcher can become a member (see ‘how can I get involved’ below).
 The blueprint for the programme was developed by members of the DOSI Decade working group, which has a fully open membership, the SCOR Decade working group, which has a closed membership that was selected according to SCOR working group rules on submission of the working group proposal to SCOR; and the Challenger Society’s Deep Sea Special Interest working group, which has an open membership but is essentially a UK focused working group.
-The programme has been proposed by DOSI as an official Ocean Decade Programme, and moving forward will work closely with the DOSI network, which shares many of the same aims.
+The programme was successfully proposed by DOSI as an official Ocean Decade Programme, and moving forward will work closely with the DOSI network, which shares many of the same aims.
 The existing DOSI working group structure and membership provides an established, important and effective ‘knowledge to end-user’ pathway that will be integral to the Programme.
 Developing and running a programme of this magnitude requires dedicated persons who are willing to help make it happen.
 If you think you can help and can see the value of a dedicated global deep-sea biology programme, then please join in (see below).

 An outcrop of rock makes a perfect home for many different cold water coral species.
 Image courtesy of the NERC funded Deep Links Project (University of Plymouth, Oxford University, JNCC, BGS).